gamesrc-ver-recreation/duke3d/notes-restoration.md

 of the Duke4.net community for their great support during all of these years!

-Later, code for the Build Editor as distributed with Duke3D 1.4 and 1.5 was recreated.
+Later, code for the Build Editor as distributed with Duke3D 1.4 and 1.5 was recreated, followed by 1.3d.
 The only source file which isn't a direct part of the Build Engine was ASTUB.C.
-A version of it was GPLed, which is assumed to match 1.3d.
+A version of it was GPLed, which turned out to match 1.3d, except for a bit different date in the version string, as well as the modification of code done for compatilibity with Duke3D 1.5's engine (the latter being done for the GPLed release of 2003).
-Almost all code had to be re-added from scratch.
+Almost all of 1.4's code had to be re-added from scratch.
 In a few cases of having differences in the output from the original, Shadow Warrior's JNSTUB.C was very useful.
 It might actually be the closest to any known source code which is still including code added for Duke3D 1.4's Build Editor.

+When it comes to the engine, it turned out that the editor for Duke3D 1.4-1.5 uses a bit older engine than the 1.4 game EXE.
+As for 1.3d's editor, this required greater changes, a great deal of them being done by Nuke.YKT earlier (even before recreating 1.5's ENGINE.OBJ).

 How was the makefile (and a bit more) modified from the original
 ----------------------------------------------------------------